 The Best, Beautiful Summer-Blooming Bulbs

-While there are plenty of bulb varieties out there, these are the absolute classics that we think every gardener should try growing at least once.
+While there are plenty of bulb varieties out there, like amaryllis and snowdrops, these are the absolute classics that we think every gardener should try growing at least once.
 Plus, you still have lots of time to get these in the ground!

 Dahlias make a stunning entrance in the summer with their gorgeous sunburst-shaped blooms.
 Dahlias come in colours ranging the entire spectrum, and can vary in their flower size, shape, and texture.
 Some of the more top-heavy varieties may require staking for support.
 Plant dahlias about 6-8 inches deep, or deep enough that you only require 2-3 inches of soil to cover them.
 Dahlias are the official flowers of Mexico, so it stands to reason they strongly prefer warm soil.
 You may be best off planting them now in containers, then waiting until the temperatures outside reach a consistent 20°C or more before transplanting them to a sunny spot.

 Oriental Lilies make ultra-dramatic flowers with their vibrant colours and intricately patterned petals.
 Many oriental lily varieties are pollen-heavy which can stain everything they touch.
 Choose a pollen-free variety, like “China Girl,” if stains or pollen allergies are a concern for you.
 Plant oriental lily bulbs right after the last frost date has passed (that’s April 14th for us) and water them well.
 Good soil drainage is super important for these lilies, as they need to be kept moist but not too wet.
 An excessively wet bulb is prone to rotting.